SESYNC-ci/data-package-lesson/docs/_slides/publish.md

 Data packages can include metadata, data, and script files, as well as descriptions of the relationships between those files.

-Currently there are a few ways to make a data package
+Currently there are a few ways to make a data package:

 - [Frictionless Data](https://frictionlessdata.io/docs/data-package/) uses json-ld format, and has the R package [`datapackage.r`](https://github.com/frictionlessdata/datapackage-r) which creates metadata files using schema.org specifications and creates a data package.

-- [DataONE](https://www.dataone.org/) frequently uses EML format for metadata, and has related R packages `datapack` and `rdataone` that create data packages and upload data packages to a repository.
+- [DataONE](https://www.dataone.org/) frequently uses EML format for metadata, and has related R packages [`datapack`](){:.rlib} and [`rdataone`](){:.rlib} that create data packages and upload data packages to a repository.

+We'll follow the DataONE way of creating a data package in this lesson.

 ===